How Much Does It Cost to Paint a Metal Roof by Square Foot?

 How Much Does It Cost to Paint a Metal Roof Yourself?

 Anytime you get on your roof, you’re taking a risk that you really shouldn’t.
-Painting a metal roof is no exception, and that’s why this project is best left to the professionals.
+Painting a metal roof is no exception, and that’s why this project is best left to a local metal roofer.

 Not only will you avoid the risk of falling, but you can also be certain that the pros won’t miss a spot.
 If something goes awry, they’ll handle the work while you sit back and admire the new paint.